Skill Demand Index

 Jobs Analyzed

-Most employers want Google Search Console at hands-on daily use, not textbook knowledge.
+Most employers want Google Search Console at lead-level proficiency, not surface awareness.

 Overview